whynotmake-it/dart-coverage-assistant/README.md

 - `enforce_threshold` (optional, default: `'total'`): Whether the action should fail if the coverage is below the lower threshold.
 Can be set to "none", "single", or "total".
-- `enforce_forbidden_decrease` (optional, default: `'total'`): Whether the action should fail if the coverage decreases.
+- `enforce_forbidden_decrease` (optional, default: `'none'`): Whether the action should fail if the coverage decreases.
 Can be set to "none", "single", or "total".
 - `generate_badges` (optional, default: `none`): Whether to generate badges for the coverage on "push" workflow triggers.
 Can be set to "push" (push new badges, make sure your branch is not protected), "pr" (open a pull request